 Every company would like to thwart any takeover attempt at any cost and uses various strategies to stall that.
-One of the strategies used is a Poison Put.
-Thus, a Poison Put is a defense mechanism used by a target company to avoid a hostile takeover.
-In this, a target company issue bonds that need to be redeemed before maturity, in case of a takeover.
+Poison Put is one of these strategies.
+Thus, a Poison Put is a pre-offer defense mechanism used by a target company to avoid a hostile takeover.
+In this, a target company issue bonds that need to be redeemed before maturity in case of a takeover.
 This means the bondholders will have to be redeemed before the completion of the takeover.
 The whole idea and objective while following this strategy is to increase the cost of take over or the debt burden for the corporate raider.

-In the world of mergers and acquisition, most takeovers are after a mutual agreement between the two companies.
+In the world of mergers and acquisitions, most takeovers are after a mutual agreement between the two companies.
 Some takeovers, however, are by force where the existing shareholders and management are not willing to acquisition by another entity.
 In some cases, the target company’s management adopts poison pill strategies to avoid the takeover.
-And, one such strategy is a poison put.
+And one such strategy is a poison put.

 This strategy is a type of poison pill strategy.
-However, unlike the poison pill strategy, this strategy doesn’t affect the stock price, the number of stock, or the voting rights of the shareholders.
-Rather, it throws a challenge to the bidding company to come up with enough cash to pay for all the acquisition costs, including for the redemption of the new bonds, before their maturity.
+However, unlike the poison pill strategy, this strategy doesn’t affect the stock price, the number of stocks, or the voting rights of the shareholders.
+Instead, it throws a challenge to the bidding company to come up with enough cash to pay for all the acquisition costs, including for the redemption of the new bonds, before their maturity.

 Such types of defense strategies are legal.